bottlepy/bottle/apidoc/tutorial_app.rst

     return output
     ...

-So we do here two things: First, we import ``template`` from Bottle in order to be able to use templates.
+So we do here two things: first, we import ``template`` from Bottle in order to be able to use templates.
 Second, we assign the output of the template ``make_table`` to the variable ``output``, which is then returned.
 In addition to calling the template, we assign ``result``, which we received from the database query, to the variable ``rows``, which is later on used within the template.
 If necessary, you can assign more than one variable / value to a template.

 Templates always return a list of strings, thus there is no need to convert anything.
 Of course, we can save one line of code by writing ``return template('make_table', rows=result)``, which gives exactly the same result as above.